JulianArnold/LRTHW/test-tickle/README.md

 ## Notes

+20210511: Vienna's done, time to go to Tangier to track Pushkin to have a chat about 'Smiert Spionam'

 20210509: (still on ex36) ex35 'gold_room' looks good for Vienna as Bond & Kara spend little time there

 20210406: fixed snafu with if statement with q_branch and now it looks to be done.